Jakub Józef Orliński

 Jakub Józef Orliński ([ˈjakup ˈjuzɛf ɔrˈlij̃skʲi]; born 8 December 1990) is a Polish operatic countertenor singer and breakdancer.
-He has performed leading roles with many opera companies, including Carnegie Hall, Metropolitan Opera, Royal Opera House, Warsaw Grand Theatre and Oper Frankfurt.
+He has performed leading roles with many opera companies, including Metropolitan Opera, Royal Opera House, Warsaw Grand Theatre and Oper Frankfurt.

 He is the recipient of numerous international awards including the Gramophone Classical Music Award (2019), International Opera Award (2021) and International Classical Music Award (2022).

-Education and career
+Life and career

+Early life and education

-He was born in 1990 in Warsaw.
-After singing in a choir as a child, as a teenager Orliński joined a nine-member male vocal group and was chosen to sing countertenor parts in some Renaissance music.
+Orliński was born in Warsaw to parents Jakub Orliński and Bogna Czechowska; both are graphic painters.
+He has a brother, Franciszek, who is a graphics artist, and two of his grandparents are architects.
+After singing in a choir as a child, a teenage Orliński joined a nine-member male vocal group and was chosen to sing countertenor parts in some Renaissance music.
 He also became a fan of The King's Singers, who inspired him to take his interest in the genre further.

 He began his music career in the male choir Gregorianum led by Berenika Jozajtis, with which he performed both in Poland and abroad.
 He is a graduate of the Fryderyk Chopin University of Music.
 During his studies he participated in a number of performances organized by the Fryderyk Chopin University of Music and the Aleksander Zelwerowicz National Academy of Dramatic Art.